 What training do the staff supporting my child have?

 Our teaching staff and support staff are highly skilled and trained in meeting the diverse educational and medical needs of children.
-The training they receive is ongoing.
+The training they receive is ongoing and reflective of the needs within the school community.

 Staff will always follow guidance and advice from outside agency professionals.
 This is especially important when a child has a disability we may not have worked with before.